browniefed/blog/source/_posts/2015-07-26-react-native-animated-api-with-panresponder.markdown

 # Reset to 0 with a spring

-Holy crap that was easy.
 We just replace our `flattenOffset` call which would leave our square where we left it and instead create a spring that animates our `this.state.pan` back to 0.
-Which will correctly animate our `x,y` back to 0.
+Which will correctly animate our `x,y` back to 0 and provide a nice little bounce.

 Here is the code.